ghc-proposals/ghc-proposals/proposals/0000-cleanup-lexical-structure.md

 There are two problems:

 - There are plenty of [Decimal Numbers](https://www.compart.com/en/unicode/category/Nd), not only 0..9.
+Also there are plenty of non-decimal numbers, e.g. [Other Numbers](https://www.compart.com/en/unicode/category/No) and [Letter Numbers](https://www.compart.com/en/unicode/category/Nl)
 - There are plenty of letters which are not upper, lower or titlecase.
-For example Asian scripts.
+For example Asian scripts, see [Other Letter](https://www.compart.com/en/unicode/category/Lo)

-These issues are partially fixed but not documented.
+These issues are already partially fixed but not fully nor documented.

 ## Proposed Change Specification